 Today, under Dean Emma Dench, GSAS is committed to the notion that academic excellence goes hand in hand with inclusion.

 In the 2010s, Harvard Graduate Women in Science and Engineering and LGBTQ@GSAS joined the W.E.B.
 Du Bois Graduate Society as umbrella student groups receiving direct budgetary support from GSAS.
-The greatest development in the School’s inclusion efforts, however, was the establishment of the Office of Diversity and Minority Affairs under the direction of Dr. Sheila Thomas, now GSAS’s dean for academic programs and diversity and interim dean of students.
+The greatest development in the School’s inclusion efforts, however, was the establishment of the Office of Diversity and Minority Affairs under the direction of Dr. Sheila Thomas, now GSAS’s dean for equity, diversity, inclusion & belonging, interim dean of students, and special projects advisor.
 Recently renamed the Office of Equity, Diversity, Inclusion, and Belonging (OEDIB), the team of five staff and three student diversity and inclusion fellows works to increase outreach and recruitment to traditionally marginalized groups, to develop programs that help participants gain valuable research experience in preparation for the PhD, and “to create an inclusive environment where all students can thrive and grow academically and personally.”

 Today, under Dean Emma Dench, GSAS is committed to the notion that academic excellence goes hand in hand with inclusion, with an astonishingly diverse community enrolled at the School in AY 2022-2023.
 These students are able to enroll at GSAS thanks to a greatly expanded financial aid program—one which the School is committed to improving still more in the years to come.
 Many work in disciplines of which scholars in President Eliot’s day could hardly have conceived: quantum science and engineering, bioinformatics, integrative genomics, and many other fields.
 But the School still hews to the more hopeful aspects of Eliot’s vision, if in ways that it would challenge him to recognize: whether students of different identities and backgrounds or new areas of knowledge, GSAS would have them all—and at their best.